 ✓ Snack and coffee area

-✓ Close to an outlet (make sure you have your chargers)
+✓ Close to an outlet (make sure you have your chargers with you)

-✓ Good lighting (not glaring bright, but enough to see what you are doing!)
+✓ Good lighting (not glaringly bright, but enough to see what you are doing)

 The fun thing about studying online is that it can be done from anywhere!
-You choose the right study environment for you, and you can choose places with amazing views, and change it up!
-Try studying in different places every once in a while and you won’t get bored.
+You have the freedom to choose and/or set up the right study environment for you.
+You can even find locations with amazing views, and switch it up!
+Try studying in different places every once in a while to avoid getting bored with the same scenery.

 ✓ At home, in a quiet area where you can concentrate